Employers aren’t always open about which systems are in place but candid honesty could be more effective, according one expert.

 According to Zitting – who is now chief product officer with global software firm ACL – organisations are increasingly turning to data analytics to track anomalies and detect fraudulent activity but many don’t tell their workforce they’re doing it.

 “I think a much more effective approach to the problem overall is being quite open with employees and saying; ‘While we believe 99 per cent of employees operate within our code of conduct, most companies have situations where somebody doesn’t and therefore we use data analysis and monitoring to make sure we can identify anomalies that put the rest of the organisation at risk.’”

 Zitting says informing employees about any detection tools in place will help undermine one of the major pillars which make up the fraud triangle – opportunity.

-“The fraud triangle has been popularized for many years and it’s the notion that a fraud typically occurs when three things come together,” Zitting explains.
-“Those three things are motive, opportunity and justification or rationalization.”
+“The fraud triangle has been popularised for many years and it’s the notion that a fraud typically occurs when three things come together,” Zitting explains.
+“Those three things are motive, opportunity and justification or rationalisation.”

 If an employer can convince staff that there is no opportunity to commit fraud without being detected, one of the key pillars will collapse.